Disney Tokyo vs. DisneySea: Which One Is Right For You?

 • Little Green Alien dumplings – Inspired by the tiny green aliens in Toy Story, these adorable dumplings are unsurprisingly one of the most famous Tokyo Disney foods on Instagram.

-• Seafood pizza – head to Captain Hook’s Galley for a slice of savory flavors of scallops, shrimp, and cheese.
+• Seafood pizza – Captain Hook’s Galley serves up slices of savory flavors of scallops, shrimp, and cheese.

 • Special Character-themed Bento Boxes – Find cute and delicious bento boxes featuring Disney characters.